|Finnish Lapland wildflower list Kilpisjärvi||84.58KB||Download File|

 - 22 detailed routes with observation tips and 30 site descriptions

 Lapland is Finland’s northernmost province and lies almost entirely above the Arctic Circle.
 Large parts of the province are wilderness.
 Most of the land, particularly in the north, is in a pristine state.
 A visit to Finnish Lapland is an experience that is hard to capture in words.
 The land is vast and roads are few.
 The National Park of Lemmenjoki is, together with adjacent reserves in North Norway, the largest area in Europe without roads or drivable tracks.
-Deep in this wilderness, enigmatic animals, such as Brown Bear, Wolverine, Wolf, Lynx and Elk, lurk.
-Yet at the same time, the Lapland experience unique wilderness induces reflection.
+Deep in this wilderness lurk enigmatic animals such as Brown Bear, Wolverine, Wolf, Lynx and Elk.
+Yet at the same time, the Lapland experience of unique wilderness induces reflection.
 The forests are – and feel – vast and empty.
 Their silence is all-encompassing and humbling.

 Taiga and Tundra

 Lapland’s landscape consists of a mosaic of coniferous forests, mires and lakes.
 This woodland tapestry, punctuated by open water and peat, is called taiga.
 Towards the north and west, the rounded hills (fells) become increasingly frequent.
 The barren heathlands, rocks and shallow peatlands on these fells are the tundras of the far north.
 The taiga and tundra support a superb birdlife.
 The birds of this northern land include Parrot Crossbill, Pine Grosbeak, Waxwing, Siberian Jay, Siberian Tit and other typical birds of such high latitudes.
 In addition, Lapland is the breeding ground for many of the wildfowl and waders that winter in the polders and marshlands of central and western Europe.